sovereign/sovereign/CONTRIBUTING.md

 ## Submitting pull requests

-When you issue a pull request, please specify what distribution you used for testing (if any).
-Code that is committed to the master branch should work with both Debian 7 and Ubuntu 14.04 LTS.
-Support for Debian 8 is coming.
+Verify that your changes pass [ansible-lint](https://github.com/willthames/ansible-lint) before submitting a pull request.

 Use good commit practices to document your changes.
 Don't assume the developer reviewing your commits has access to GitHub.
 The developer could be a future maintainer in a different environment.
 Similarly, as you address feedback on the pull request, do not assume the reviewer has access to GitHub.

+When you issue a pull request, please specify what distribution you used for testing (if any).
+Code that is committed to the master branch should work with both Debian 7 and Ubuntu 14.04 LTS.
+Support for Debian 8 is coming.